How low-income people suffer without dental care

 For most of her life, the 56-year-old had dental coverage through work.

-But the structure of her life began to crumble when Linda turned 45.
+But the structure of her life began to crumble when Laurie turned 45.
 She was working at the Ministry of Energy when that sector was restructured.
-The government offered many employees a buy-out.
-Linda left, hoping to teach English as a second language.
+The government offered many employees a buyout.
+Laurie left, hoping to teach English as a second language.

 "But then, everything happens at the same time," she told Metro Morning.

 Laurie had lived in a condo for 14 years.
-But it got too expensive over time, and she had to move.
+But it got too expensive and she had to move.

 "All of it went, slowly," she said of the parts of her former life.
 "That's how I ended up on welfare, because I'd lost my home.
 And my credit rating, I'd never even used a credit card, let alone abused it.
 But my credit rating got ruined, which also adds to your not getting a job, apparently."